-In practice some countries have already separated money from their state, as they use money someone else control.
+In practice some countries have already separated money from their state, as they use money someone else controls.
 For example the Euro is managed by the European Central Bank (ECB), and the countries that use the Euro have very little influence in the ECB’s decision-making (well, most of them anyway).
 There are also countries that use the U.S. dollar as their official currency, while having no say in what the U.S. does with it.

 Gold might also be an example of money outside of state control—there’s nobody with exclusive access to gold after all.
 But in practice someone has to cast the gold to coins for it to be usable as money, including a “government approved” stamp on them, which gives some sort of control over the money.
-After all, it’s difficult to determine what a coin is made of so we just trust the stamp on it.4
+After all, it’s difficult to determine what a coin is made of so we just trust the stamp on it.

 Maybe a better example is shell money, or other money found in nature, where you just pick them up and start using them.
 Although they’re lacking compared to coins or modern money, there’s no one in charge of minting or stamping shells.